webskel/dolphins7.skeleton/README.md

 ## About

-Twenty helps you manage your hobby projects.
+Twenty helps you manage projects with a solution that runs on your computer rather than in the cloud.

 ## Features